COMP3000-2018/reactive-glass-elephant/README.md

     guest$ flask run
     ```

-7. Done!
+8. Profit!

-    From your host, you can access the webserver at `localhost:2787`
+    You can access the webserver from your host machine at `localhost:2787`